 Last week my brilliant friend organised a Zoom wine tasting for us and it was so much fun that it restored my faith in virtual activities.
 And not just because it involved alcohol!
 We laughed, we learned a bit and we felt genuinely like we’d had a night out.

 With this in mind I’ve compiled a list of some groups and classes which could help us connect with our friends in a meaningful way, or even help us meet some new likeminded people.
 Whether you’re a reader, a budding chef, a fitness fanatic, crafty type or just like a good natter; there’s an online group for you!

 If you were previously a member of a book club, you might well find they have already moved onto Zoom.
-It’s an activity that transfers quite easily into the virtual world and still allows you the indulgence of time to yourself, disappearing into a great story, before coming back to discuss with friends.
+It’s an activity that transfers quite easily into the world of virtual activities and still allows you the indulgence of time to yourself, disappearing into a great story, before coming back to discuss with friends.
 For book club virgins, ShelterBox Book Club is a fantastic place to start.
 Join their community of over 2000 readers for just a tenner a month and they’ll send you a brilliant book.
 Your payment will go towards helping families around the world who have been left in need of shelter due to disasters and war.
 You’ll have the chance to chat with other book club members on their Facebook meet-ups.

 Lots of the world’s top chefs are currently offering virtual cookery classes while their restaurants are closed.
 While these are probably great, they’re also pretty pricey.
 Cost needn’t be a barrier to brushing up your cookery skills though!
 Check out Anne-Marie Lambert’s FREE Zoom cookery lessons which are held weekly and since they start at 12 noon, they’ll come in very handy for serving up lunch.